Deployment strategies

 To create custom deployment actions:

-• If you are using the Tinybird CI/CD templates, export an environment variable in your CI/CD templates with name DEPLOYMENT_ID.
+• If you are using the Tinybird CI/CD templates, export an environment variable in your CI/CD templates with name VERSION.
+You can find it in the .tinyenv file in the data project.

-• Create a deploy/$DEPLOYMENT_ID/deploy.sh file and ensure it has execution permissions.
+• Create a deploy/$VERSION/deploy.sh file and ensure it has execution permissions.
 For example, chmod +x -R deploy/0.0.1/.

 • In the deploy.sh file, write the Tinybird CLI commands you want to execute during the deployment process.